adamsilver/fdpb/10-a-really-long-form.md

 ## The Power Of Checklists

-In “The Psychology of Checklists”[^1], Lauren Marchese explains the importance of breaking down big tasks into smaller ones and doing so is proven to motivate people.
+In “The Psychology of Checklists”[^], Lauren Marchese explains the importance of breaking down big tasks into smaller ones and doing so is proven to motivate people.
 When we experience even small amounts of success, our brains release a chemical called dopamine which gives us feelings of pleasure, learning and motivation.

 Most of us work in teams employing Agile methodologies[^].
 One of the main aspects to this is breaking down a large project into epics, stories and tasks.
 Complete enough tasks, and the story is done.
 Complete enough stories, and the epic is done.
 Complete enough epics and the project is done.
 Of course our work is never done, but you know what I mean.